IoT4Env/AoC/README.md

 ## General instructions

 The txt input file must be created inside the folder of the language to solve the puzzle from.
-Except for the SQL case, as stated below.
+Except for the SQL case, as stated in the [SQL section](#sql-solution-requirements).

 ## C solution